Avalors/RISC-V-Team2/docs/logbooks/antoine_log.md

 ![WhatsApp Image 2024-12-11 at 15 32 39_abd640c8](https://github.com/user-attachments/assets/3ed575b8-904c-4395-b56a-1d8fe2f7d851)

-  2. Fully implemented the two-way set associative cache using an LRU policy
+  2. Fully implemented the two-way set associative cache using an LRU policy, fully functional

 Built on top of the direct-mapped cache, but changed the tag from 27 bits to 28 bits